kenwals/Wildlife-Rescue/README.md

 ![HTML error message ](wireframe/lint-message-4.png)

-For the Google places API script , an "unused variable" linting error comes up for initAutocomplete .
+For the Google places API script, an "unused variable" linting error comes up for initAutocomplete.
 But the function is called by the other Google places script embedded on the page.

 #### Case number verses Case _id